When 'scan completed successfully' means nothing

 Table of Contents

 A security scan just finished.
 The report shows some vulnerabilities.
 The security checkbox gets marked.
 The deployment proceeds.
-But here’s what nobody asked: how much was actually tested?
+But here’s what nobody asked: how much of the target was actually tested?

 The setup: two APIs, one scanner